redkite-labs/redkite-labs-website-docs/redkite-cms-sandbox-get-and-go.rst

 Permissions
 ~~~~~~~~~~~
-Set up the permissions as explained in this `Symfony2 book paragraph`_.
-This latest step
+Set up the permissions as explained in this `Symfony2 book paragraph`_ and
+be sure that the application folder has write permissions, otherwise RedKiteCMS
+will not be able to save data into the database.

-is not required for windows users.
+This step is not required for windows users.

 Web site url